d-ries/linux-essentials/09_usersandpermissions/01_course.md

 logout
 ```

 We want to be mindful of commands that we run as the `root` user.
-This user has permissions on all the files, folders and services on our system.
+This user can have permissions on all the files, folders and services on our system.
 This means that running commands as `root` can have a huge impact when being exploited.

 ## Group management